singleron-RD/celescope_test_script/README.md

 # CeleScope tests

-Please note that these data are for testing purposes only.
-Some of the data are artificially generated.
+Please note that these test data are only for testing whether the pipeline can run, and the data does not represent the real data quality.
+For testing purposes and the capacity limit of the GitHub repository, each test data contains only a few reads and may be mixed data from multiple libraries, or simulated data.

 ## 1. Get test data and scripts.
 ```